watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 {{!RFC8568}}

+TODO: add a description

 Additional managers that can be added to the SRv6 Native SFC Controller MAY include:

 * Metric Manager (L3/L4/L7): collect metrics to evaluate SRv6 Policy some collection methods described in {{!RFC9232}}. e.g. SRv6 Path Tracing, IPFIX, TCP statistics.
+* Service Function Manager: handles the deployment of network functions to SRv6 Service Function Nodes.
-* Hypervisor Resource Manager: managing aspects like memory usage on the hypervisor that provides network functions and monitors the available resources.
+* Virtualized Infrastructure Manager: managing aspects like memory usage on the hypervisor that provides network functions and monitors the available resources.
-* Service Network Function Deployer: handles the deployment of network functions to SRv6 Service Function Nodes.

 The metrics collected by these other managers can be used as inputs for managers described in this document.
 Details regarding each specific manager are outside the scope of this document.